 veganism is all about causing the least amount of harm possible. but according to a recent article, due to the process of harvesting crops, vegan and vegetarian diets actually carry a higher body count and environmental cost than their omnivorous counterparts. so is it time for us vegans to get on the grass-fed-beef-bandwagon? let’s find out. (read more + resources)

 if you are alive, you will cause other beings harm- even death. this inevitable fact is often used against vegans as proof that the core of veganism is hypocritical and flawed. is our inability to avoid inadvertent harm truly a weakness in the tenants of veganism? can anyone be “fully” vegan? i brought this controversial question to vegan activist gary yourofsky for his take on the matter. (read more + resources)

 holidays can be one of the most difficult times for new vegans, especially when around non-vegan family. given that food is such a cornerstone of our social interactions and traditions, making changes in your eating habits can be incredibly intimidating. but the change doesn’t have to be so extreme- you don’t have to give up your favorite meals to eat cruelty-free. to show you just how abundant your thanksgiving can be, i’ve brought in a team of culinary specialists to share with you some delicious vegan thanksgiving recipes. it’s time for an epically ethical thanksgiving dinner! (read more + resources)

-hi there! i'm Emily, creator of Bite Size Vegan, and a bite-size-vegan myself! i'm here to educate you about veganism in a fun, spunky sarcastic way! each power-packed, pint-sized "vegan nugget" video addresses various aspects of veganism in 5 minutes or less! look around, watch, and share. and remember to subscribe to our YouTube channel!
+hi there! i'm Emily, creator of Bite Size Vegan, and a bite-size-vegan myself! i'm here to educate you about veganism in a fun, spunky sarcastic way! each power-packed, pint-sized "vegan nugget" video addresses various aspects of veganism in 5 minutes (more or less!) look around, watch, and share. and remember to subscribe to my YouTube channel!